jackfranklin/dotfiles/README.md

 - plugins are managed in `vim/vimrc` with [Vundle](https://github.com/gmarik/vundle).
 Add a plugin there, restart Vim and run `:BundleInstall`.

 # homebrew
-- Add brew to `brews.text`
+- Add line to `Brewfile`.
 - Run `make brew`

 # node & npm
 - The latest Node is installed via homebrew.
-- The `~/scripts/npm_bundles.rb` script installs `n` (Node version manager), then installs the latest Node through n, and then installs the npm modules defined in that file globally.
+- packages are managed in `scripts/npm_bundles.rb`.
+Add a new package, and run `make node`.

 # Updating